-The Entrepreneurship and Innovation section conducts research and offers education on two interrelated management challenges: creating new ventures and realizing innovations.
+The Entrepreneurship and Innovation section conducts research and offers education on two interrelated management challenges: creating new ventures and realising innovations.

 The relevance of the combination of entrepreneurship and innovation has become clear in topics such as open innovation and networks, scaling and growth of new ventures, creative industries, and corporate entrepreneurship.
 Increasingly, innovation cannot do without entrepreneurship and new ventures need innovations to be relevant.